microprediction/precise/LITERATURE.md

 performance (both simulated and actual) of risk parity portfolios relative to traditional portfolios used by institutional investors.
 Finally, I discuss the evolution of risk parity strategies and the prevalence of their use by institutional investors

+## The Risk in Risk Parity: A Factor Based Analysis of Asset-Based Risk Parity [via](https://www.researchgate.net/publication/256038119_The_Risk_in_Risk_Parity_A_Factor_Based_Analysis_of_Asset_Based_Risk_Parity)
+Bhansali, David, Rennison et al

+The risks embedded in asset-based risk parity portfolios are explored using a simple, economically motivated factor approach.
+We show that such an approach can substantially demystify and make explicit the drivers of returns for asset-based risk parity portfolios.
+The proposed framework can be used to assess the “true” parity in the underlying risk factor exposures for a given portfolio; it also allows investors to understand the active risks that a manager might be taking against his default risk parity position.
+Using a number of commercial risk parity portfolio returns, we find that traditional asset-based risk strategies, which are diversified in the asset space, can often be dominated by only one or two risk factors (equity and bond factors).
+In addition, these risk parity portfolios often exhibit very aggressive tactical allocations to the underlying factors, suggesting that active views on asset and/or factor are being expressed in many risk parity portfolios.